xjeffss/pokemon/README.md

 ## App

-User Stories
-- When a user goes to the '/pokemon' route they will see an `index` of pokemon: the names of each pokemon rendered to the page.
-- When a user clicks on the name of the pokemon, they will be taken to that pokemon's `show` page, and will see the pokemon's name and image.
+Create a full CRUD app on Pokemon.

 ## Day 1

 ### Set up your server

-- Create an express app that listens on port 3000.
+- Create an express app called `pokemon-app` that listens on port 3000.
 Ensure that you have installed the necessary npm packages to run an express server and render templates.
 You can refer back to old code and lessons, but try to recall the necessary steps before checking in old code.

 <hr>
  &#x1F534; The commit message should read: <br>